Variational Monte-carlo study of ${_{\Lambda\Lambda}^4}H$

 Then we performed calculations for different Nijmegen interactions with different values of $\gamma$ with $\epsilon$=0, $C_p$=0 and $W_0$=0.
-These results are given in Table V The energy value for $^2 H$ for calculation of $B_{\Lambda\Lambda}$ is taken to be -2.2246(00).
+These results are given in Table V. For $\gamma$=0.773, which is intermediate between NSC97e[11] and ND[13], we call the interaction as NM[6].
+The energy value for $^2 H$ for calculation of $B_{\Lambda\Lambda}$ is taken to be -2.2246(00).

 TABLE V : Variational results for $_{\Lambda\Lambda}^4{H}$ with different Nijmegen interactions

 \begin{quote}

 \end{quote}